-He added that the idea of “slip slop slap” when it comes to putting sunscreen is not enough.
-There are two more crucial steps that people should do.
+He added that the idea of “slip slop slap” when putting sunscreen is not enough.
+There are two more crucial steps that people should take.

 “To be properly protected from UV, all five forms of sun protection should be used: slip on clothing, slop on sunscreen, slap on a hat, seek shade and slide on sunglasses,” Dr Miller says.

-Heather Walker, Chair of Cancer Council Australia’s National Skin Cancer Committee, agreed and said that people should not see sunscreen as the be all end all in sun protection.
-“It is important to never rely on just sunscreen to protect the skin,” she said.
-“Cancer Council recommends using a water resistant, broad spectrum, SPF 30+ or higher sunscreen along with other forms of sun protection.”
+Heather Walker, Chair of Cancer Council Australia’s National Skin Cancer Committee, agreed and said that people should not see sunscreen as the all end all-in sun protection.
+“It is important to never rely on sunscreen to protect the skin,” she said.
+“Cancer Council recommends using a water-resistant, broad-spectrum, SPF 30+ or higher sunscreen and other forms of sun protection.”

-Experts recommend doing the following for effective sun protection.
+Experts recommend doing the following for adequate sun protection.

 - Applying at least 20 minutes before going outside

-- Using an adequate amount – at least one teaspoon for each arm and leg, front and back of torso and face (including neck and ears).
-This is a total of seven teaspoons (at least 35 ml of sunscreen) for an adult’s full body application
+- Using an adequate amount at least one teaspoon for each arm and leg, front and back of the torso and face (including neck and ears).
+This is a total of seven teaspoons (at least 35 ml of sunscreen) for an adult’s full body application.

 - Re-applying after swimming, sweating or towel drying, and/or every two hours regardless of what the label says.

-They added that for babies under 12 months, it is recommended that they are kept away from direct sunlight when the UV hits three or above.
+They added that for babies under 12 months, they are recommended to be kept away from direct sunlight when the UV hits three or above.
 (Check the UV in your local area here at the Cancer Council or here at the Bureau of Meteorology.)